Katarina Lazović

+Playing career

+Club

 She had played for OK Vizura Belgrade before continuing an international career in Poland in 2019 for ŁKS Łódź.
 From 2021 she joined Italian club Pallavolo Monza.

+She signed a contract with Galatasaray on 10 February 2024, valid until the end of the season.

+International

 She is a member of the Serbia women's national volleyball team.
 She participated at the 2019 Women's European Volleyball Championship and winning gold medal.